(a) There is established a Concealed Pistol Licensing Review Board (“Board”) for the purpose of hearing appeals from:

 (i) One mental health professional;

-(ii) Two District residents with experience in the operation, care, and handling of firearms;
+(ii) Two District residents with experience in the operation, care, and handling of firearms; and

 (iii) Two District residents with professional experience in the field of gun violence prevention;